Natnael-Getachew-Yirga/Huffman-Compression/README.md

 # Huffman-Compression Data Structure
-More in the Huffman-Compression\Huffman code Assignment Doc
+More in the Huffman code Assignment Doc